maxdemarzi/neo4j-intro-tutorial/README.md

 Contents:

-* `Neo4j Tutorial.key` - Keynote presentation (this is the master).
+* `Neo4j Intro Tutorial.key` - Keynote presentation (this is the master).
-* `Neo4j Tutorial.ppt` - Powerpoint presentation (a manually adjusted export
+* `Neo4j Intro Tutorial.ppt` - Powerpoint presentation (a manually adjusted export
   from keynote).
-* `Neo4j Tutorial.pdf` - PDF export of selected slides, to be provided
+* `Neo4j Intro Tutorial.pdf` - PDF export of selected slides, to be provided
   to students AFTER the tutorial.
 * `USBKEY` - Contents of this directory should be placed onto USB keys and supplied to students.